BrandonStookey/DreamJournal/README.md

 Tests are made with Karma and Jasmine for client side testing and Mocha for server side testing.
 Tests are located in ./test directory.
 To run the test just run npm test in your terminal.

 #Contributing
-- See _CONTRIBUTING.md for contribution guidelines.
+- See _CONTRIBUTING.md for contribution guidelines